 Once you reach age 65, however, you can use HSA funds for nonmedical expenses penalty-free, but will still have to pay income tax on the amount withdrawn.

 Although you generally don’t have to prove that you’ve used your HSA money for qualified medical expenses when you file your taxes, you should always save your receipts so that you can show how much you spent compared to how much you withdraw.
 The receipts will come in handy if you wind up getting audited.

-How to Use an HSA for Retirement Savings
+How to Use an HSA for Retirement Investing

 HSAs are useful for saving for health care expenses, but they’re one of the most powerful retirement accounts available to Americans.
 If you want to use your HSA to save for retirement, these tips can help.

 1. Contribute as Much as You Can